caoimhin-m/caoimhin-m/README.md

 Céad míle fáilte.
 (A thousand welcomes)

-My name is Caoimhin Malone.
-I'm from ireland and very proud of it.

-I'm currently studying electronic and computer engineering in University of Galway.

 Slán anois agus tóg go bog é.
 (Goodbye now and take it easy)

 <!--